Down The Ground is a podcast that is the brainchild of 7 hyper-active desis who think they can run the ICC. The question is, can they really?

 It’s an emotion that has the ability to have an impact on the way our cardiovascular systems work.
 The tense moments of a thrilling chase forces our overworked hearts to pump blood quickly, whilst crushing defeats make our hearts and minds go numb entirely.
 It’s as much of a blessing as it is a curse.
 No psychiatrist or doctor has a cure for the volatility that this sport induces in our minds, but it’s embedded in our soul, so we still crave for it.

 You might ask, why start a podcast about this double edged sword that is part of our lives?
 It’s to share our passion and emotions with people who are similarly passionate about this phenomenon know as Cricket.
 We have a diverse cast of members at DTG who work tirelessly to engage our audiences across all social media platforms and to bring you guys weekly doses of cricket podcasts.
-We have a German (yes, you read that right), a few Pakistanis who reside in the motherland, a Desi Aussie, an inhabitant of Trump’s America, a Malaysian heartthrob and a dweller of paradise.
+We have a German (yes, you read that right), a few Pakistanis who reside in the motherland, a Desi Aussie, an inhabitant of Trump’s America, and a dweller of paradise.
 (Kashmir, that is).

 We strive to be the biggest, most engaging Cricket show in Pakistan, and we need the help of our audience to get there.
 That is why we always ask for honest feedback from our listeners and we take their feedback very seriously.
 We have Cricketers, trainers, coaches, pundits on our show regularly where we interview them about their respective careers and thoughts about cricket in general.